ObEngine/ObEngine/README.md

 *And by the way, it is pronounced* | ˈɒb ˈendʒɪn |, *the umlaut on the Ö is just there because it looks like a surprised face, it doesn't influence the pronounciation.*

 ## How do I build it ?
-You will need SFML :
+- You will need [SFML 2.5.1](https://www.sfml-dev.org/download/sfml/2.5.1/index-fr.php) (Display, Input, Network, Sound and much more)

-- [SFML 2.5.1](https://www.sfml-dev.org/download/sfml/2.5.1/index-fr.php) (Display, Input, Network, Sound and much more)
+- You may also need alsa-lib (if you're on Linux)

 There are other third-party libraries but they are included in the repository (`extlibs/` folder).
 Check this tutorial to learn how to build ÖbEngine : [Building ÖbEngine](https://github.com/Sygmei/ObEngine/wiki/Building-ObEngine)